ACA Employer Mandate 2026: Penalties and Compliance Checklist for Washington Businesses

 WHIA already has a deeper explainer on the ACA employer mandate 50-employee threshold.
 Use that as a starting point, then confirm your actual numbers with payroll data.

-Step 2: Identify Full-Time Employees Correctly
+Step 2: How to Correctly Identify Your Full-Time Employees

 After you know whether you are an ALE, the next question is which employees must receive an offer of coverage.
 The ACA uses a 30-hour standard, but the administration can get complicated when employees have variable hours, move between locations, take leaves of absence, or change from part-time to full-time roles.